Metal Marines

-Metal Marines, released in Japan as is a real-time strategy video game developed and published by Namco for the Super Nintendo Entertainment System.
+Metal Marines, released in Japan as is a 1993 real-time strategy video game developed and published by Namco for the Super Nintendo Entertainment System.
 It was ported to Microsoft Windows by Mindscape.
 The Super NES version was re-released on the Virtual Console in Japan on July 10, 2007, for the Wii and on March 4, 2015, for the Wii U, and in North America on October 15, 2007, for the Wii.

 Gameplay

 In the game, the player must construct both offensive and defensive structures to launch attacks on enemy territory while protecting their own.
 With the exception of the I.C.B.M. silo, every structure occupies a single square on the map.
-The following buildings are available to both factions:
+Bases and a series of other buildings must be built before the operation starts, with the opponents' bases being the player's target.
+Enemy bases can be attacked with missiles or the titular robot, which can attack enemy territory or protect player territory in close range, but has limited hit points.